jkunimune/Djastiz/en-Specification.md

 |**Mid**  |   e   |  o   |
 |**Open** |   a   |      |

 Most of the letters match their IPA transcriptions as well as their English counterparts.
-The only things of which to be careful are ⟨j⟩, ⟨c⟩, and the vowels.
+The only things of which to be careful are ⟨c⟩ and the vowels.
 There's a handy alphabet song in the main repository to help you remember them all if you like.

 Note that while all of these symbols come from the Latin alphabet, the Latin alphabet is _not_ the Oltilip alphabet.
 The basic Oltilip alphabet does not include ⟨b⟩, ⟨d⟩, ⟨g⟩, ⟨q⟩, ⟨r⟩, ⟨v⟩, ⟨x⟩, ⟨y⟩, ⟨z⟩, or any capital letters. _Some_ capital Latin letters are acceptable substitutes for their lowercase forms, as indicated by the alternate symbols column, but these are merely to allow stylistic variation, and carry no meaning different from their lowercase counterparts.
 Furthermore, note that unlisted capital letters are too different to be easily readable by Oltilip-speakers who are unfamiliar with the entire Latin alphabet, and thus should not ever be used.